jafar-jabr/guarded-authentication-bundle/CONTRIBUTING.md

 ----------------

 Before submitting your Pull Request, please [rebase your branch](http://git-scm.com/book/en/Git-Branching-Rebasing).
-When submitting your Pull Request, please choose a title that makes sense, it will be used as message for the merge commit if your change is accepted.
+When submitting your Pull Request, please choose a meaningful title, it will be used as message for the merge commit if your change is accepted.

 Thank you!